 Chairperson

-Emma Lane-Spollen joined the Board of Educate Together in April 2019.
-She became Treasurer in 2020, Vice Chair in 2021 and Acting Chair in 2022.
-Emma’s youngest is in Ranelagh Multi-Denominational School, previously all three children went to Midleton ETNS (Cork).
-Emma is an independent consultant and has extensive experience in strategy, advocacy, organisational development, planning and finance.
-Currently, national coordinator for the Ukraine Civil Society Forum.
-Prior roles include CEO of the Tomar Trust and Deputy CEO of the One Foundation.
-Emma is a qualified management accountant and has extensive Board experience, currently also serving on the Board of Friends of the Earth.
+Emma Lane-Spollen joined the Board of Educate Together in April 2019, since then she has held roles as Treasurer, Vice Chair and Acting Chair.
+In 2023 Emma was elected as Chairperson.
+She is an independent consultant with extensive experience in strategy, advocacy, organisational development, planning and finance in the private and charity sectors.
+Prior roles include CEO of the Tomar Trust and Deputy CEO of the One Foundation, and she was a founder and national coordinator for the Ukraine Civil Society Forum.
+Emma is a qualified management accountant and has extensive charity board experience, currently also serving on the Board of Friends of the Earth.

 Niamh Cullen